Principal investigator, affiliated researchers, doctoral students and staff.

 I have worked with SleepHelsinki since the very beginning, and the Glaku cohort since 2013, and am also involved with other research projects (AYLS, PikkuK sibling study), validation studies and different corporate collaborations.
 My research mainly focuses on the associations between sleep and cognitive functions such as memory, neural development, self-regulation and executive functions, but also basic sleep studies and health outcomes (such as cholesterol levels).
 Various aspects of sleep continue to fascinate me; I am currently studying the correlations, causes and consequences of sleep duration, circadian regulation, sleep problems and quality, as well as EEG-derived measures, such as spindle activity and sleep architecture.

-I'm interested in how cognitive function relates to measurable neural activity in developing brain.
-My current work concerns learning, sleep microstucture and endogenous and situational factors related to brain plasticity.
+I'm interested in how cognitive function relates to measurable neural activity in sleeping brain.
+My current work concerns learning, sleep microstucture and endogenous factors related to brain plasticity.